spacetimeengineer/mupy/README.md

 ## Road-map

 ### Build a community
 This kind of technology cannot grow without a community.
-The expectation is that this community would provide real visions, real milestones and real goals which are tangible and linkable to other projects being developed at the same time by the same community.
+The expectation is that this community would provide real visions, real milestones, and real goals which are tangible and linkable to other projects being developed at the same time by the same community.
 This is to say I imagine a coordinated machine of innovation rapidly accelerating until the most beautiful system-codes are devised and we are all in space with pretty fusion engines.
-I know it sounds crazy but why the hell not.
-Lets build a space-ship or something.
+I know it sounds crazy, but why the hell not?
+Lets build a spaceship or something!
 The point is that the community may identify worthwhile proposals for features.
 Consider that the scripting interface makes it much easier for people and organizations to coordinate larger projects and integrate other technologies using a version control systems like GitHub.
-Things a community may do :
+Things a community may do:

-- Cultivate Design Wish-list
+- Cultivate a design wish-list
-- Gather Requirements
+- Gather requirements
-- Stand Up Massive Scale Decentralized Projects
+- Stand up massive scale decentralized projects
-- Stand Up Markets
+- Stand up markets
 - Devise canonacle formalisms to strengthen the technology

 ### Author More System-Code Libraries
 More family codes means more parts to print or more possible things to assemble.
 This has an exponential effect.
 This will reinforce the integrity of mupy and the likelihood to attract users.
-Additionally we want to add constraints that keep certified families clean of defunct parts which should not or could not be printed.
+Additionally, we want to add constraints that keep certified families clean of defunct parts which should not or could not be printed.

-### Automated certification routines
+### Automated Certification Routines
-This feature would be very powerful.
-Not yet complete.
-Certification is a non-trivial yet predictable operation.
+This feature would be very powerful but is not yet complete.
+Certification is a non-trivial, yet predictable operation.
 No one is even close to needing this feature yet.
 Few would be this advanced.

 ## Contributing

 Currently the simplest form of contribution would be to star the repository or attempt to use the system for real development.
 Below are some more specific suggestions :

 ### Requirements Gathering
 People should identify things to be built.
-Take note every time this happens, new family codes become realized or identified and need to be authored and certified but this is OK.
-This is how libraries are born : requirements.
-After all necessity is the mother of all invention.
-Chances are I can help with building some of the hardware libraries if your serious.
+Take note that every time this happens, new family codes become realized or identified and need to be authored and certified but this is OK.
+This is how libraries are born: requirements.
+After all, necessity is the mother of all invention.
+Chances are  that I can help with building some of the hardware libraries if your serious.

 ### Building New Libraries
-Currently mupy only has a standard library which can be modified manually but in time we will implement features which allow new remote libraries to be accessed too.
+Currently mupy only has a Standard library which can be modified manually, but in time we will implement features which allow new remote libraries to be accessed too.

-### Improvements to mu command-line-tool
+### Improvements to mu Command-line-tool
 Currently the command line tool is extremely crude.
-The reasons for this are non-interesting but I typically build command line tools in my projects to illustrate basic functionality and prototyping.
-The mucli tool is no different except that I really like it's overall form in principle.
+The reasons for this are not interesting, but I typically build command line tools in my projects to illustrate basic functionality and prototyping.
+The mucli tool is no different except that I really like its overall form in principle.
 The idea of just typing in a system-code to get quick resources is really cool and useful to me.
 I needs to be better and this is just a whole bag of things too complicated to mention.
 I am sure others have done this before.

 ## Licensing Structure
 All subdirectories which contain a license will be represented by that license.
 This is always a subdirectory representing a family code or name-space.
 In this way mupy can be thought of as an abstraction that makes efficient calls to some library which may contain a different license.
-Additionally one could protect a library with authentication / permissions systems.
+Additionally, one could protect a library with authentication/permissions systems.

 ### mupy.core license
-The top level directory license applies to all contained files and directories EXCEPT for family code files and directories which should be thought of as python sub-packages which always contain their own source code file, license and digital-twin python class.
+The top level directory license applies to all contained files and directories EXCEPT for family code files and directories which should be thought of as Python sub-packages which always contain their own source code file, license and digital-twin Python class.
 This license overrides the top level license and applies to all same-directory-files and same-directory-directories.

 ### mupy.lib licenses
 Individual hardware families are guided by their own license agreements.
 Each hardware family directory will posses a license file.
 The mupy package makes calls to these libraries which exist as sub-directories currently.